-Psychotherapy is a relational form of treatment that provides psychological healing to individuals by increasing a sense of well-being and reducing discomfort and distress.
+Psychotherapy is a relational form of treatment that provides psychological healing by increasing your sense of well-being and reducing discomfort and distress.
 It is a unique kind of professional relationship that offers relief from depression, anxiety, and other problems.
-Psychotherapy also helps individuals navigate interpersonal stresses, cope with traumatic events, and reach important life goals.
+Psychotherapy can also help you navigate interpersonal stresses, cope with traumatic events, and reach important life goals.

 EVALUATION AND CONSULTATION

 In addition to providing psychotherapy, I also see children, adolescents, and adults for psychological testing and consultation.
 Such evaluation might be important for diagnosing a specific learning disability, assessing general intellectual abilities, understanding personality functioning, or clarifying a mental health diagnosis.
 A psychological report is always completed as part of the assessment.
-I can also be available to provide consultation to school officials and other professionals.
+I am also available to provide consultation to a primary care physician, school officials, court personnel, or other professionals.

 AREAS OF SPECIALTY